Skip to content

 More Than Just Exfoliation

-Not only does Hydrafacial exfoliate and remove dead skin cells while providing deep cleansing, but it also offers hydration and infusion of nutrients/serums.
+Not only does Hydra dermabrasion exfoliate and remove dead skin cells while providing deep cleansing, but it also offers hydration and infusion of nutrients/serums.

-Unlike Microdermabrasion, Hydrafacial not only cleanses but also moisturizes the skin and enhances absorption of serums to improve skin quality.
+Unlike Microdermabrasion, Hydra dermabrasion not only cleanses but also moisturizes the skin and enhances absorption of serums to improve skin quality.
 This is similar to a face mask, but with better results.

-Compared to Microdermabrasion, Hydrafacial is more focused on daily skin care, offering a gentle and continuous improvement for the skin.
+Compared to Microdermabrasion, Hydra dermabrasion is more focused on daily skin care, offering a gentle and continuous improvement for the skin.

 Which Treatment Suits Your Needs?